 Despite the limitations discussed above, the results of this study support the feasibility and acceptability of The SPACE Program.
 No parents dropped out after beginning treatment and satisfaction was very high following treatment.
 This is particularly important as the treatment not only focuses on parents, who might naturally prefer that the child be the patient, but requires of them to make significant changes in their own behavior that have the potential to trigger distress or disruptive behavior in the child.
 The improvement reported by parents in child symptomatology and their own accommodating behavior following treatment supports further, and more controlled studies of this program.
 These preliminary results are unique in highlighting the possibility of a promising treatment for children who otherwise are the least likely candidates to benefit from traditional forms of treatment for anxiety.
 The increased willingness and motivation for treatment on the part of the children whose parents participated in the study is a promising outcome.
 Given that the participants in this study had been recruited based on their children’s choice to decline treatment, The SPACE Program points to the potential of focused parent training to improve the likelihood of children benefitting from their own individual therapy.

 Reducing parental accommodation may act to increase motivation in various ways.
 Firstly, children who have relied on accommodation to avoid feeling anxious may feel this is no longer a viable alternative, thereby leading to increased desire to learn skills that would help them to cope with feelings of anxiety.
 In addition, the decreased accommodation may have created opportunities for the child to experience themselves as better able to cope than they had believed.
-By diminishing the reliance on parental regulation of anxious states children may discover themselves more capable of self-regulation than they had thought.
+By diminishing the reliance on parental regulation of their anxious states children may discover themselves more capable of self-regulation than they had thought.

 Additional and more controlled studies are necessary to further investigate the efficacy of this program.
 Further research could also address the questions of which families are most likely to benefit from a parent-based approach of the kind piloted here.
-Furthermore, there is the need for research into the neurobiology of parental behavior, which may point to specific modulators of behaviors such as family accommodation.
+Our bet would be that the higher the rates of accommodation, the greater the potential benefit.
+In our experience, however, even in cases where parental accommodation is apparently low, a closer look, such as is made possible by the SPACE manual, often shows that the parents accommodate much more than they thought.
+An additional possible focus of research is the neurobiology of parental behavior, especially of the parental tendency to experience an acute pressure to accommodate.
+Looking closer at the psychophysiological nexus of the vicious cycle 'anxiety-accomodation-anxiety' might deepen both our understanding of parent-child interactions and our ability to intervene.

 References